TonicAI/textual/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+For more information, see `LICENSE.txt`.

 <!-- CONTACT -->